jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

-The file `globe.svg` is a copyrighted image obtained from the Internet with an attribution-only license.
-The `image sets` block facilitates the use of such images.
+The file [globe.svg] is a copyrighted image obtained from [Freepik] with an attribution-only license.
+The [`image sets`] block facilitates the use of such images.
 It defines a set of images, called `freepik`, that share a common attribution.
 All the images you obtain from this source can be added to this image set, and an appropriate attribution line will be added to the screen whenever the image is used.

 Under `images`, we indicate that the shorthand name we will give our image is `earth`.